k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 Example:
 - The TDM project has the CRM, Billing, and Ordering LUs.
-- By default, the sequences are handed without the catalog except for the Billing LU for which the sequences are catalog-based.
+- By default, the sequences are handled without the Catalog except for the Billing LU for which the sequences are Catalog-based.
 - The TDM_USING_CATALOG_SEQUENCES Global must be set as follows:
   - Shared Global – set to false.
   -	Billing LU – set to true.